Maxwell D. Taylor: Vietnam War

 In May 1963, mass protests and civil disobedience broke out in South Vietnam in response to President Ngo Dinh Diem's persecution of the Buddhist majority, which was met with military crackdowns, culminating in nationwide raids on Buddhist temples.
 In the wake of the raids, the US sent out Cable 243, which called for Ambassador Henry Cabot Lodge Jr. to lobby for the removal from influence of Diem's younger brother and chief political adviser Ngo Dinh Nhu, and to look for alternative leadership options if Diem refused.
 As it was known that Diem would never sideline Nhu, it was effectively an authorisation for Lodge to encourage a military coup.
 The cable was prepared and sent out over a weekend when many leading Washington figures were away, under the misunderstanding that higher authorisation had been given.
-Marine General Victor Krulak signed off on behalf of the military without showing Taylor,Jones, pp. 314–316. who was a supporter of Diem.
-On Monday August 26, at the White House, Kennedy was met with angry comments by Secretary of State Dean Rusk, Secretary of Defense Robert S. McNamara, CIA Director John McCone and Taylor, all of whom denied authorizing the cable.
+Marine General Victor Krulak signed off on behalf of the military without showing Taylor, who was a supporter of Diem.
+On Monday, 26 August, at the White House, Kennedy was met with angry comments by Secretary of State Dean Rusk, Secretary of Defense Robert S. McNamara, CIA Director John McCone and Taylor, all of whom denied authorizing the cable.
 Kennedy was reported to have said "My God!
 My government's coming apart."
 Taylor felt insulted by the final line of the cable which asserted that only the "minimum essential people" had seen its contents.
 During the acrimonious exchange, he condemned the cable as an "egregious end run" by an anti-Diem faction.
 Roger Hilsman rebutted Taylor by asserting that Kennedy and representatives of departments and agencies had approved the message.
 Years afterward, Taylor declared "The anti-Diem group centered in State [department] had taken advantage of the absence of the principal officials to get out instructions which would never have been approved as written under normal circumstances".
 Taylor claimed that the message was reflective of Forrestal and Hilsman's "well-known compulsion" to remove Diem.
 He accused them of pulling "a fast one".
 Kennedy asked his advisers if they wanted to retract the cable, but they agreed to stand by the original decision to maintain consistency.
 Taylor said that "You can't change American policy in twenty-four hours and expect anyone to ever believe you again."
-Taylor also objected to two phone calls on August 24 to Washington from Admiral Harry D. Felt, the commander of US forces in the Pacific, calling for backing to the generals to remove Nhu.
+Taylor also objected to two phone calls on 24 August to Washington from Admiral Harry D. Felt, the commander of US forces in the Pacific, calling for backing to the generals to remove Nhu.
 Felt said that the mid-level officers would not fight if Nhu was not removed.
 Taylor became angry that Felt had advised the State Department to move against Diem without first consulting the Joint Chiefs of Staff.
 Taylor then told Kennedy that Americans would not tolerate their officers selecting the president, and thus they should not usurp the cabinet in doing the same in South Vietnam.